AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/advanced-tasks-overview.md

 ![Acrobat Getting Started Image](../assets/Hero-AdvancedTasks.png)

 Go beyond the basics with these advanced tools in Acrobat DC.
-Learn how to create an Action to repeat mundane tasks, remove sensitive information, reduce and optimize large files, quickly gather form data, or create universally Accessible PDF files.
+Learn how to create an Action to repeat mundane tasks, remove sensitive information, reduce and optimize large files, quickly gather form data, and create universally Accessible PDF files.

 ## Acrobat tutorials